totvslabs/pyCarol/tutorial/chapters/ch6_online_api/README.md

-# Carol environment: how to get started

-If you need to know more about the process of creating Apps on Carol please refer to []().

-# Online app
+# Online app: Serving requests through a REST API

+On the previous chapters we have seen how to work with batch apps, which are used to perform punctual tasks, either by manual or scheduled execution.
+Carol has a second concept of applications: online apps.

 An online app is a server that runs on top of Carol.
-In this tutorial we will be covering the creation of an online app api.
+By server we mean it keeps running indefinitely until the process is manually stoped, handling requests from different applications / users and returning the processed results according to well established protocols.
+In this tutorial we will be covering the creation of an online app API for the BHP problem, to produce house price predictions given user provided house characteristics.
+The predictions are built through the model trained in the [batch app](../ch5_enhanced_batchapp) chapter.

-Our online app is created using the [Flask](https://flask.palletsprojects.com/en/2.0.x/) and [Marshmallow](https://marshmallow.readthedocs.io/en/stable/quickstart.html#) frameworks and it runs using a [gunicorn server](https://gunicorn.org/).
+Our online app is created using the [Flask](https://flask.palletsprojects.com/en/2.0.x/) library to help on handling the different REST routes, and [Marshmallow](https://marshmallow.readthedocs.io/en/stable/quickstart.html#) framework to help with object serialization.
+The [gunicorn server](https://gunicorn.org/) acts as a container for the service, helping on the control of app instances and parallel requests handling, as well as state management and fail recovery.

-On this example we present a simple online app api that loads the Boston House Prices model trained in the [batch app tutorial]().

-Our endpoints allow us to predict a house price sending in the request some information about the house in question as well as allows us to reload the model loaded in the memory in case it has been retrained.
+On the REST architecture, all the functionalities/ services provided by our app must answer at an URL, an endpoint.
+Our endpoints allow us to predict a house price by sending in the request some information about the house in question, it also allows us to reload the model in the memory, in case it has been retrained.
+In short, all the communication happens through POST/GET requests to the endpoints, being the first used when data must be submitted and the second when no extra data is required besides the endpoint.

+The format chosen for communication is JSON, which is used both to pass parameters to requests and the format the results are provided.

-# Online app api structure
+# Online app api files structure

-An online app usually have the follow structure:
+An online app usually have the structure presented below.
+Some of these files are known from the batch apps we've studied on the previous chapter, some will have small changes and some are now.

 ```
 app/